Bottle Sealing Wax FAQ

 Start dipping!
 To learn more about how to dip your bottles in wax, see here.

-Improved look, the bottles stand out.
+Improved look, the bottles have real stand out.

 Improved experience, as removing the wax makes the opening more special.

 Premium look, typically wax sealed bottles are considered premium quality and generates higher perceived value.

 An additional process to master (although it’s not a difficult).